BenCarey88/scheduler/notes/design_ideas.rst

       THEN undo the edit_A itself.
 This should leave us in exactly the state we were in just before edit_A was made.
       Then the EDIT_LOG ui_state_edit_log will be reset
-  - calling redo will first ENDO the EDIT_LOG ui_state_edit_log, then REDO any edits in the PREVIOUS latest edit's (if one exists) ui_state_edit_log THAT HAVE PREVIOUSLY BEEN UNDONE (if I'm not mistaken, for there to be ui_state_edits here that have been undone, we need to have run undo at least twice previously - the first will just
+  - calling redo will first UNDO the EDIT_LOG ui_state_edit_log, then REDO any edits in the PREVIOUS latest edit's (if one exists) ui_state_edit_log THAT HAVE PREVIOUSLY BEEN UNDONE (if I'm not mistaken, for there to be ui_state_edits here that have been undone, we need to have run undo at least twice previously - the first will just